 9. Marimo Moss Ball

-If you have a smaller Betta tank Marimo Moss Balls are the perfect product.
+If you have a smaller Betta tank Marimo Moss Balls are the perfect product, especially as a foreground plant.
 Betta will benefit greatly from this plant accessory, and you won’t have to stress out over plant care.
 Moss balls aren’t technically moss or aquarium plants.
 These are actually live balls of good algae.

 They like the same climate as Betta and last in tanks for years.
 Even though they aren’t really plants, you get many of the same filtering and oxygenation benefits that are found with full-grown greenery.
 In addition, Betta fish like napping on the surface of these soft objects.